 Table 16 gives the total population by country of birth for census years 1871-1941.
 The census, under birthplace, collects information on both the country of birth of the immigrant arrivals in Canada and the province of birth of the native-born population.
+These data provide information respecting the interprovincial movement of the Canadian-born population (see p.
+118).

-Comparative figures for country of birth for census periods to 1921 and those taken more recently are difficult to obtain because of the many geographical changes in Europe after the War of 1914-18; for instance, a person who, early in the century, migrated to Canada from a certain part of Austria or Hungary might not realize that in 1931 he should have recorded his birthplace as Poland or Roumania in line with the new national boundaries.
-In comparing the census figures of several decades these facts should be considered and a regrouping of certain European countries whose boundaries were changed in later censuses is carried back to earlier censuses to maintain comparability.
-Table 16 is as far as the census can go in supplying strictly comparable figures along these lines.
+Comparative figures for country of birth for census periods to 1921 and those taken more recently are difficult to obtain because of the many geographical changes in Europe after the War of 1914-18; for instance, a person who early in the century migrated to Canada from a certain part of Austria or Hungary might not realize that in 1931 he should have recorded his birthplace as Poland or Roumania in line with the new national boundaries.
+In comparing the census figures of several decades these facts have to be considered and a regrouping of certain European countries whose boundaries were changed in later censuses is carried back to earlier censuses to maintain comparability.
+Table 16 is probably as far as the census can go in supplying strictly comparable figures along these lines.
 In this table no change has been made affecting the census figures themselves: they have been merely regrouped geographically.